casbah-ma/casbah-website/data/about/about.md

       imgSrc: '/team/Soufiane.png'
 clientSection:
   title: 'OUR CLIENTS'
-  description: "At Casbah, our clients are at the heart of everything we do.
-We are committed to delivering tailored solutions and exceptional service to meet their unique needs and exceed their expectations."
+  description: 'At Casbah, our clients are at the heart of everything we do.
+We are committed to delivering tailored solutions and exceptional service to meet their unique needs and exceed their expectations.'
   images:
     - name: ''
       src: ''